Abstract deadline: November 8th 2019, 23h59 CET

 - During submission, a file is uploaded which contains the title, authors, affiliation, body, references and acknowledgements.
 The synopsis (max 100 words) will be uploaded also separately in a data entry field at the upload site.

 - The uploaded abstract file must be in .doc, or .docx B4 format (25.7 x 36.4 cm) and be made in this template.

 - The uploaded abstract file name should be “Firstname_LastName” of the first author.

 Do not include spaces in the abstract name as this will cause an error during the submission process.

 - Margins: Please follow the margins that are already in the template.

-- Figures (includes tables): Please do not exceed the maximum of 5 figures per abstract, and ensure that the figures fit onto the page along with the text.
-Figure legends must not exceed 100 words per figure caption.
+- Figures (includes tables): Please do not exceed the maximum of 5 figures per abstract, and ensure that all figures fit onto one page (page 3 of the template).
+Figure legends must not exceed 500 characters per figure.